| |

 yet another of his many writing styles, it was not the kind of work that

 paid the rent.
+So,

 early in 1941, Harold returned to Warner Brothers and was assigned to